algomo/knowledge-base/docs/docs/tools/Shopify Product Search, Recommendations and Comparison.md

 To provide better search experience, you can add custom filters through the official [Shopify Search & Discovery app](https://apps.shopify.com/search-and-discovery).

-All filters set-up in the app, will be immediately available in our product search tool.

-Hint: you can use Search & Discovery app to make your search in general.

-- Should mention synonyms and how they will affect the search on their website in general.

-Coming soon: product recommendations, complementary products

-**Custom filters**
+#### Adding filters

+Once you have the app installed, you can add custom filters by following these steps:

+1. Navigate to your [Shopify admin panel](https://admin.shopify.com/), click "Apps" in the left sidebar, and select "Search & Discovery" from the dropdown.
+2. Once in the app, navigate to "Filters" in the left sidebar.
+3. Click "Add filter", select filter source and set a label.
+You can select which filter values will be available, as well as combine them into groups.
+Once you're done, click "Save".

+Now, your chatbot will be able to use these filters and will display them in the search results.

+[Screenshot]

+#### Custom filters

-You can create custom filters by creating metafields and enabling them as filters via Search & Discovery app.
+You might want to expose custom filters to your customers, for example dimensions or color.
+You can do this by creating metafields and enabling them as filters via Search & Discovery app.
+See [Custom metadata](#custom-metadata) section for more information.

 ### Custom metadata